vaniiiii/CipherHealth/README.md

 - **registerDoctor and registerOperator**: For managing access and authorizations.

 ### Security and Permissions
-- Uses `Ownable2Step` for critical operations, requiring two-step verification.
+- Uses `Ownable2Step` for critical operations, requiring two-step for ownership transfer.
 - Verifies doctors and operators to ensure only authorized individuals can interact with the system.

 ## Conclusion